Industrials Investment Banking: The Complete Guide

 Industrials Investment Banking Deals and Valuations

-You use common valuation multiples such as EV / EBITDA, P / E, and EV / Revenue to value companies, and the usual DCF analysis works well.
+You use common valuation multiples such as EV / EBITDA, P / E, and EV / Revenue to value companies, and the usual DCF model works well.

 The only real exception is in the maritime/shipping group within Transportation, but even there, the differences aren’t that big.